nhooyr/flappybird/README.md

 <!-- Do not know why but two br are required to separate the kbd border from below -->
 <br /><br />

-I did not get to them all in my short presentation but these were my discussion points:
+### Discussion Points

+I have included a list of all the potential discussion points I could come up with below.
+In my short presentation I did not get to them all.
+I only covered the points in the slides above.
+Then I let them read the code, make adjustments, play and ask me questions in a free-form format.

 - The HTML structure.
   - The details HTML element for collapsible help which is relatively unknown method for